Sunday, December 22, 2019

 Cheesy.
 Campy.
 Over the top.
 Hilarious one-liners.
 And a sassy little girl (played by Susan Gordon) who steals the whole movie.
 Just a few...

 Welcome!
 Thank you for stopping by.
 My name is Wren Valentino.
-I am a film and television reviewer, writer, critic, and scholar, which mea...
+I am an author, playwright, poet, and screenwriter.
+I write in many genres,...